 DARZALEX® (daratumumab) Patient Support

-Helping you help your patients get started with DARZALEX® treatment as prescribed and supporting them along the way
+Helping you help your patients get started with the DARZALEX® treatment you prescribed and supporting them along the way

-We understand how important it is for your patients to take their DARZALEX® medication just as you've prescribed.
-Janssen CarePath provides ongoing support to help your patients stay on track with their DARZALEX® treatment.
+We understand how important it is for your patients to take their DARZALEX® medication as you've prescribed.
+Janssen CarePath provides ongoing support that may help your patients stay on track with their DARZALEX® treatment.

 Janssen CarePath offers additional support to keep your patients informed about DARZALEX® and provides ongoing resources and services to help them stay on track with their DARZALEX® treatment as you've prescribed.
 We offer: